thoughtspot/thoughtspot.github.io/_appliance/vmware/vmware-intro.md

 ThoughtSpot Engineering has performed extensive testing of the ThoughtSpot platform in VMware for the best performance, load balancing, scalability, and reliability.
-Based on this testing, ThoughtSpot recommends the following _minimum specifications_ for an individual VMware ESXi host machine.
+Based on this testing, ThoughtSpot recommends the following _minimum specifications_ for an individual VMware ESXi guest machine.

 When choosing an instance type, ensure that it uses Intel CPUs.